Chapter 8

 2. Speed bumps are not permitted within 50 feet of the enclosure and shall be located so that they do not interfere with collections.

-C. Drop Boxes/Compactors: For large facilities generating higher volumes of refuse/recycling material, self-contained “roll-off” type compactors or drop boxes are recommended and may be required.
+C. Drop Boxes/Compactors: For large facilities generating higher volumes of refuse/recycling material, self-contained “roll-off” type compactors, or drop boxes are a best practice, and are in some situations (See section 8.020 and Table 5).
+The following requirements apply:

-1. City of Olympia Waste ReSources will be contacted during planning and design if the applicant (owner) plans on providing a compactor.
+1. Applicant/owner shall contact City of Olympia Waste ReSources during planning and design if the applicant (owner) plans on providing, or is required to install a compactor.
 This allows the new, remodeled, or rehabilitated container to interface with the City’s collection vehicle capabilities and capacity both present and planned.

 3. The City of Olympia does not supply, loan, or lease compactors.
 This equipment is privately owned by the customer.
 Waste ReSources does service (collect) roll-off type compactors.
 Collection is contingent on the compatibility of the compactor and City collection vehicles.
 If any modifications to the compactor are required, these modifications must be completed before collection can begin and are at the owner’s expense.

 4. The City uses roll-off trucks with “endless chain style hoists”.
-All compactors and drop boxes shall conform to the city’s truck specifications, and be equipped with “chain” style stirrups.
+All compactors and drop boxes shall conform to the city’s truck specifications, and be equipped with “chain” style stirrups/hold downs.

 5. Apartment style front and rear load compactor units cannot be serviced (collected) by the City of Olympia and are therefore not permitted for use by Olympia garbage customers.